Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

     > [Info] The small red triangle in the left upper corner of the field indicates that the marked field has been changed.

-5. If desired, the supplier stock can also be included in the calculation.
+5. You can also include stock located at the suppliers' premises in the calculation.
+This field is only unlocked when you select a predefined calculation formula in the *Stock calculation* column.
 To do so, click the drop-down list of the field corresponding to the desired target channel in the *Supplier stock* column and select the appropriate option.
 The following options are available:

     - **No**
         Select this option to exclude stock from all suppliers.